satob/SaveScreenshotToOneDrive/README.md

 # Save Screenshot To OneDrive

-Save screenshots periodically while the user is logged in.
+Save desktop screenshots to OneDrive periodically while the user logs in.

+- Tested on organization account (not tested on personal account)
+- Screenshots are stored as `/Screenshot/YY/MM/DD/hhmm.jpg`
+- Support multi-screen
+- Draw captured date/time as watermark (for OneDrive browser view)
+- Screenshots are stored in original size, low quality in default
+- Stays in the task tray

 # How to Use